veracity/veracity-documentation/sections/apisfrommarketplace/ovdegest.md

 - **FuelEU Leg Part Emissions** contains emissions data aggregated to the vessel level for each year.
 Each row represents one vessel and its yearly data.
 For the current year, the data reflects year-to-date values.
 It also contains additional FuelEU columns in addition to this dataset.
 This is a temporary schema and will be replaced by new FuelEU schemas.

 - **Leg Part Consumption** contains fuel consumption and emissions data aggregated to vessel, voyage leg part, fuel type, and consumer type.
 Each row represents the total consumption of a specific fuel type for a single vessel and consumer type (e.g., main engine, auxiliary engine) within a voyage leg part.

+- **FuelEU Period** contains FuelEU data aggregated to the vessel and different FuelEU reporting periods (Annual, Monthly, Year to Month, Voyage, Commercial Period, etc.).
+Each row shows the FuelEU intensity, energy and related calculation results within a specific FuelEU period for a single vessel.
+Important Note: To ensure accurate analysis, only one FuelEU reporting period should be selected at a time, as aggregations are not additive across different period types.

+- **FuelEU Period Consumption** contains fuel consumption and emissions data aggregated to the vessel, different FuelEU reporting periods and different fuel types/GHGIE.
+Each row represents a consumption with its specific GHGIE and emissions data used by a single vessel during a specific FuelEU period.
+Important Note: To ensure accurate analysis, only one FuelEU reporting period should be selected at a time, as aggregations are not additive across different period types.

 - **Monthly Emissions** contains emissions data aggregated to the vessel level and month.
 Each row represents the total emissions for a single vessel in a specific month.